davidolorundare/tempus_de_challenge/README.md

 ---
 ### Project Plan/Initial Approach

-- A week of learning and experimentation with new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto library, Python Integration Testing, Using Python Test Doubles, and applying Python Test-Driven Development in practice.
+- A week of learning and experimentation with completely new topics: Working with Airflow, RESTFul APIs, Docker, AWS Python Boto library, Python Integration Testing, Using Python Test Doubles, and applying Python Test-Driven Development in practice.

-- two full days of coding, testing, and developing the solution.
+- A week of coding, testing, and developing the solution.